mozilla/ecosystem-platform/docs/reference/oauth-details.md

 ### The future

-Firefox accounts does not currently support [sector identifiers](https://openid.net/specs/openid-connect-core-1_0.html#PairwiseAlg).
+Mozilla accounts does not currently support [sector identifiers](https://openid.net/specs/openid-connect-core-1_0.html#PairwiseAlg).
 Sector identifiers allow multiple client_ids to receive the same PPID, this would be useful if the RP has applications on multiple platforms, e.g., an app on Android, iOS, and an addon in Firefox.

 ## PKCE Support

 > Proof Key for Code Exchange by OAuth Public Clients

-Firefox Accounts OAuth flow supports the [PKCE RFC7636](https://tools.ietf.org/html/rfc7636).
+Mozilla accounts OAuth flow supports the [PKCE RFC7636](https://tools.ietf.org/html/rfc7636).
 This feature helps us authenticate clients such as WebExtensions and Native apps and any other clients that do not have a server component or a secure way to store a `client_secret`.

 To better understand this protocol please read the [Proof Key for Code Exchange (RFC 7636) by Authlete Inc.](https://www.authlete.com/documents/article/pkce/index).

 You'll need to include support parameters `code_challenge_method`, `code_challenge` and `code_verifier`.

-At this time Firefox Accounts requires you to use the `S256` flow, we do not support the `plain` code challenge method.
+At this time Mozilla accounts requires you to use the `S256` flow, we do not support the `plain` code challenge method.

 ## prompt=none support